Georgia Power reminds customers to be vigilant, follow simple tips to avoid common scams

 - If an account becomes past due, Georgia Power will contact the customer via a pre-recorded message to the primary account telephone number or by letter requesting that the customer call to discuss the account.

-- Delete all emails that demand immediate payment or personal information or that are from a company that is not Georgia Power.
+- Delete all emails that demand immediate payment or personal information or that are not from Georgia Power.

-- If an employee needs to visit a customer's home or business for a service-related issue, they will be in uniform and present a badge with a photo, their name and the company's name and logo.
+- If an employee needs to visit a customer's home or business for a service-related issue, they will be in uniform and present a badge with a photo, their name and Georgia Power logo.
 They will also be in a vehicle marked with the company's logo.

 Georgia Power continues to work with law enforcement agencies throughout the state to identify and prosecute criminals who pose as Georgia Power employees to defraud customers.
 Additional information about frequent scams and how the company works to protect customers is available at www.GeorgiaPower.com/Scams.